 Cinquieme Sens, offers training programs at the professional level both in Paris and in New York (see entry above).

 Many USA indie perfumers offer classes or internships for those who want to learn perfumery.
 Many more natural perfumers seem to offer these courses than perfumers who use combinations of naturals and synthetics.
 I can’t give a complete list here, but classes are given by natural perfumers Mandy Aftel of Aftelier Perfumes and Ayala Moriel of Ayala Moriel Parfums.
 Anne McClain of MCMC is a mixed media perfumer who offers perfumery workshops.
 Anya McCoy of Anya’s Garden and the Natural Perfumery Institute offers a home study course and textbook in natural perfumery and leads an online Yahoo Natural Perfumery Group.
 Charna Ethier of Providence Perfumes and Jeanne Rose, esteemed aromatherapist and author, also teach natural perfumery classes.
 Roxana Villa of Roxana Illuminated Perfume teaches classes in person and also offers an online program for learning natural perfumery.
 Eliza Douglas, a GIP trained perfumer, offers classes in Brooklyn, NY; she is a mixed media perfumer so you would have the opportunity to learn about both naturals and synthetics.
 (Even if you choose not to use synthetics in your blends, sniffing a full range of available synthetics and naturals helps educate your nose.
 You can also sniff natural isolates for aroma chemicals that are available in natural versions.)
-Many other indie perfumers have classes or internships available and you can find information on their websites.
+Many other indie perfumers offer classes, books, or internships, and you can find information on their websites.